 The traditional account suggests that as Jews became perceived as White, it opened doors and diminished antisemitic prejudice.
 Being seen as part of the "in" group ameliorated antisemitic otherization and reduced antisemitic stereotype, as Jews became viewed by the White majority as "one of us".

-The revisionist account, by contrast, suggests that Jews being perceived as White by contrast licenses certain forms of antisemitism.
+The revisionist account, by contrast, suggests that Jews being perceived as White licenses certain forms of antisemitism.
 As Jews become seen as White, they're no longer viewed as a marginalized group worthy of protection and instead become "fair game" for otherization and discrimination that would allegedly not be tolerated if they remained recognized as a distinct minority.

 These two accounts aren't necessarily competitive.
 In most renditions, the revisionist account is sequential to the traditional one: that is, the argument goes that in the mid-20th century "Whitening" Jews may have been a boon for Jews, but in the 21st century (with the rise of multiculturalism and "woke" politics) it has become a liability.
 Or one might believe that both hypothesis are true for different sorts of persons: White people viewing Jews as White diminishes antisemitism (since it implies viewing Jews as part of their group); while non-White people viewing Jews as White will enhance antisemitism (since it implies Jews are not part of their group and are part of the dominant White group)